vetty88/amthlete-app/client/README.md

 ### Snapshot Testing

-Snapshot testing is a feature of Jest that automatically generates text snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.
+Snapshot testing is a feature of Jest that automatically generates text snapshots of your components and Completes them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.
 [Enter more about snapshot testing.](http://faceCompetition.github.io/jest/blog/2016/07/27/jest-14.html)

 ### Editor Integration